google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 H264 for video.
 Notice also that streams are identified with numbers.
 These are useful for operations that manipulate the audio and video separately.

 Notice that it doesn't show the bitrate.
-Despite what's missing, It's easier to read, which is why I use it whenever I can.
+Despite what's missing, it's easier to read, which is why I use it whenever I can.
 When I need information that Shaka Packager can't get, such as the bitrate, I use ffmpeg.